ylkhayat/lenzy/README.md

 Lenzy exports a single component, `Provider`, which is a search bar that allows you to quickly find and navigate to your JSX components.

+### Props

+- `pagesDictionary`: The path to the pages catalog json file.
+- `fuseIndex`: The path to the fuse index json file.
+- `fetchDebounceTimeout` (optional): The debounce timeout for the search engine, defaults to `500`.
+- `fuseOptions` other configurations that you can find in the [fuse.js](https://fusejs.io/api/options.html) documentation.

 ```jsx
 import { Provider } from "lenzy";
 import PAGES_DICT from "./pages-catalog.json";